ros2/design/articles/actions.md

 ### Topics and Services Used

-In ROS 1 an action is defined entirely using topics.
+In ROS 1, an action is defined entirely using topics.
-In ROS 2 an action is the combination of the following services and topics.
+In ROS 2, an action is the combination of the following services and topics.

 #### Goal Submission Service

 * **Direction**: Client calls Server
 * **Request**: Description of goal
-* **Response**: Whether goal was accepted or rejected, and a unique identifier for the goal, and time goal was accepted.
+* **Response**: Whether goal was accepted or rejected, a unique identifier for the goal, and the time when the goal was accepted.

 The purpose of this service is to submit a goal to the action server.
 It is the first service called to begin an action.